 Applying for a U.S. passport outside the United States is different than applying inside the United States.
 Each U.S. embassy and consulate has different procedures for submitting and processing your final documents.

 In most countries, you must apply in person at a U.S. embassy or consulate for all passport services.
 In a limited number of countries, you may be eligible to access some services by mail.
 Check the U.S. embassy or consulate webpage for more information.

 Use our Form Filler tool to fill out your form online and then print it.
 The Form Filler will save time and reduce errors.
 If you are experiencing technical issues with the Form Filler, download a PDF.

-You can use Form DS-82 if you respond "Yes" to all statements below about your most recent passport:
+Renew using Form DS-82 if you respond "Yes" to all statements below about your most recent passport:

 For Form DS-82

-Your most recent passport acts as your evidence of U.S. citizenship.
+Your most recent passport is your evidence of U.S. citizenship.
 Please submit it with your application.
 We will return your old passport book and/or card if you are renewing by mail or in person.